fbpx

 After deducting fees, you will earn $482.06.

-If you want to ensure you will earn your total billed amount after fees are deducted, you will need to calculate the total fees in your original invoice amount plus additional cushion for the percentage that will be taken from the new invoice total.
+If you want to ensure you will earn your total billed amount after fees are deducted, you will need to calculate the total fees in your original invoice amount plus an additional amount to account for the percentage that will be taken from the new invoice total.
 You can use this formula to calculate what you should charge in order to receive a goal amount:

 (Total Received + Fixed Fee) ÷ (1 – (Percentage Fee/100))